isakhammer/Kineticgas/README.md

 The Python extension requires the [ThermoPack](https://github.com/SINTEF/thermopack) python module (pyctp) and associated dependencies.
 The ThermoPack module is only used as a database for Mie-parameters.
 Removing the appropriate import statements and associated function calls will not break the code, but require that Mie-parameters are explicitly supplied.

 ## Setup
+The package that can be installed with `pip` comes with a pre-compiled file `KineticGas.so`, compiled on MacOS 10.14.6.

 Build for mac by running `bash cpp/build_mac.sh` from the top-level directory.
 The same script works for Linux, possibly with minor modifications.
 For Windows, may God be with you.

 Install with `pip` by running `pip install pykingas/` from the top-level directory after activating your python-installation of choice.